LucasCJYSDL/LucasCJYSDL.github.io/_pages/about.md

   - /about.html
 ---

 👨🏻‍🔬 I am currently a Postdoctoral Fellow at the School of Computer Science, Carnegie Mellon University.
 I earned my B.E. degree from Peking University in Beijing, China, in 2020, followed by a Ph.D. in Industrial Engineering with a specialization in Operations Research from Purdue University, West Lafayette, USA, in 2024.
-Here are some files that may interest you: [resume](http://LucasCJYSDL.github.io/files/CV.pdf), [research statement on RL](http://LucasCJYSDL.github.io/files/Research_Statement_RL.pdf), [research statement on AI Agent System](http://LucasCJYSDL.github.io/files/Research_Statement_Agent.pdf), ...
+Here is my [resume](http://LucasCJYSDL.github.io/files/CV.pdf).

 🤖 My current research concentrates on decision-making techniques, such as reinforcement learning and stochastic optimization.
 My long-term research objective is to develop theoretically sound, robust algorithms for real-life control tasks and data-driven decision-making, under a unified framework of reinforcement learning, optimal control, and stochastic optimization.
 Importantly, these algorithms will scale effectively, improving as data volume and computing power increase.